jthusm17/Winona/BudKingIceArena.md

 The facility is well maintained, with the ice being smoothed over with little to no bumps.
 Even more, the rink itself

-has a disco ball that they turn on for a while when they change the music. they also have a second rink outside.
+has a disco ball that they turn on for a while when they change the music.
+They also have a second rink outside.

 ![Inside View](https://bloximages.chicago2.vip.townnews.com/winonadailynews.com/content/tncms/assets/v3/editorial/c/b0/cb0efd05-e444-56fd-b724-6b5fb37dae67/5a4582fbb7d6e.image.jpg?resize=1200%2C800) *Inside View*